JRNY Connected Fitness Platform

 Business Landscape

-While the JRNY app delivered workouts and tracking, the surrounding web ecosystem needed to support subscriptions, onboarding, and product education hadn’t been built yet.
+The JRNY app delivered workouts and tracking, but the web ecosystem that would support subscriptions, onboarding, and product education didn’t exist yet.

 Revenue Drivers